7 Brilliant Holiday Flavors

 Make your candy canes do double-duty when you use them for more than one menu item, especially one that’s so popular during the holidays and colder seasons in general.
 You can sell traditional funnel cakes that are plain, with powdered sugar, and/or whipped cream, and offer a festive version that has the crushed candy canes sprinkled onto whipped cream (this will help them stay in place instead of falling off of the funnel cake onto the plate).

 Love this list?
-Tell us which of these concession food ideas is your favorite by posting on our Facebook page!
-Remember to come to Gold Medal for your concession needs, including equipment, supplies, and creative ideas.
+Then you'll enjoy learning more about how gourmet popcorn can benefit your holiday sales.
+Remember to trust Gold Medal for your concession needs, including equipment, supplies, and creative ideas.